JaeWong91/MS2-Marvel-Game/README.md

 ## Music and sound effects
-* Each page (Home page, Battle page and Card Matching page) has a modal for saudio settings.
+* Each page (Home page, Battle page and Card Matching page) has a modal for audio settings.
 The user can turn off/on music and sound effects.
 They can also adjust the volume.

 # Technologies Used